 Tom Murphy co-founded Crestview in 2004.
 He is a partner and member of the Investment Committee.
-Tom is co-head of the industrial strategy and focuses on investment origination and investor relations.
+Tom focuses on investment origination and investor relations.

 Tom Murphy co-founded Crestview in 2004.
 He is a partner and a member of the Investment Committee.
-Tom is also co-head of Crestview's industrials strategy.
-He also leads Crestview’s relationships with many investors and industry leaders and focuses on transaction origination.
+Tom leads Crestview’s relationships with many investors and industry leaders and focuses on transaction origination.
 Tom retired from Goldman Sachs in 2003 where he was the co-founder and head of the financial sponsors group.
 In addition to his investment banking activities, he worked with others to originate and/or manage several of Goldman Sachs’ direct private equity and mezzanine capital investments.
-Tom is currently a director of Accuride, ATC Drivetrain and JR Automation, and was previously a director of FBR & Co., Key Safety Systems, Stackpole International and Symbion, Inc. Tom has also served on a variety of other private and public companies and currently serves on the board of directors of Berkshire Hathaway Inc. and is a trustee of New York University, NYU Langone Health and The Inner-City Scholarship Fund and the NYU Langone Medical Center.
+Tom is currently a director of Accuride Corporation and ATC Drivetrain, and was previously a director of FBR & Co., JR Automation, Key Safety Systems, Stackpole International and Symbion.
+He is also a member of the board of directors of Berkshire Hathaway Inc. and is a trustee of New York University, NYU Langone Health and The Inner-City Scholarship Fund.
 Tom received an M.B.A. from Harvard Business School and an A.B. from Princeton University.
 While at Harvard, he co-founded the Massachusetts Bay Brewing Company.